Lifestudies.org

 8. Psychology in a Closed World

-9. Sweet Lure of the Idea, "Only We are Right"
+9. The Sweet Allure of the Idea that "Only We are Right"

 11. The Philosophy of Worldly Desires